-- 4. RRHA shall notify residents of any evaluation or hazard reduction activities in accordance with § 35.125. - 5.
-RRHA shall report the name and address of a child identified as having an environmental intervention blood lead level to the public health department within 5 working days of being so notified by any other medical health care professional. - 6.
-RRHA shall also quarterly ask the health department for the names and addresses of EIBLL children and provide the health department with updated addresses of assisted units. - 7.
-RRHA shall also report each known case of a child with an environmental intervention blood lead level to the HUD field office. - 8.
+- 4. RRHA shall notify residents of any evaluation or hazard reduction activities in accordance with § 35.125. - RRHA shall report the name and address of a child identified as having an environmental intervention blood lead level to the public health department within 5 working days of being so notified by any other medical health care professional. - RRHA shall also quarterly ask the health department for the names and addresses of EIBLL children and provide the health department with updated addresses of assisted units. - 7.
+RRHA shall also report each known case of a child with an environmental intervention blood lead level to the HUD field office and the HUD Office of Lead Hazard Control and Healthy Homes within five (5) business days of being notified.
+RRHA shall provide the HUD field office documentation that it has completed the activities in paragraphs 1 through 4 in this section within ten (10) business days of the deadline for each activity. - 8.
 If the risk assessment conducted pursuant to paragraph 1 of this section identifies lead-based paint hazards and previous evaluations of the building conducted pursuant § 35.1320 did not identify lead-based paint or lead-based paint hazards, RRHA shall conduct a risk assessment of other units of the building in accordance with § 35.1320(b) and shall conduct interim controls of identified hazards in accordance with the schedule provided in § 35.1120(c).